AdaCore/gnatstudio/docs/users_guide/extending.rst

 to specify it on the command line, copy :file:`hello_world.py` to your :file:`$HOME/.gps/plug-ins/` directory (:file:`%USERPROFILE%\\.gps\\` on Windows).
-Alternatively, you can add the directory containing your plugin to your :file:`GPS_CUSTOM_PATH` environment variable.
+Alternatively, you can add the directory containing your plugin to your :file:`GNATSTUDIO_CUSTOM_PATH` environment variable.
 For a description of the various environment variables used by GPS, see :ref:`Environment_Variables`.